Eric-Ess/Eric-Ess.github.io/_posts/2024-03-07-data-explanation.md

 tags: Thesis
 comments: true
 ---
-Here is a complete summary of the experiment
+Here is a complete(?) summary of the experiment

 ## Oysters
-235 adults, 40-100mm
+235 adults: from Pacific Hybreed, 40-100mm
 - 4 families
   - 30 diploid
   - 30 triploid
 <br> a few missing, hence n≠240.
+These diploids and triploids are siblings.
 These groups of 30 were given a color or animal name.

 120 juveniles: USDA 2023 spawn, 20-55mm